 - Finally, have grace for yourself.
 Remember you are human and we will all continue to fail for the rest of our lives (real encouraging I know).
 We shouldn’t beat ourselves up when we do slip up.
 When you fall short, talk to God about it and take steps to learn from it.
 God knows our heart and that’s what matters most.

 I am writing this because I am living it all right now.
 Will you join me in breaking free?
 How do YOU break from your past struggles and sin?
-I’d love to hear from you.
-Please comment below (click on the title and scroll down if you don’t see the comment box).
+Comment below, I would love to hear from you.

 Until next time, Let’s Live Bright!